Context Is for Kings: Critical response

 For IGN, Scott Collura scored the episode a "great" 8.4 out of 10, feeling that the wait for the introduction of the Discovery and its crew was worth it.
 Collura liked Lorca, felt Tilly was "a ton of fun", and called Saru "a highlight of the show".
 Alan Sepinwall, writing for Uproxx, felt the shift from the prologue for the episode was "jarring, and raises the question of why two episodes needed to be devoted to setting it up."
-However, he was positive of the greater focus on the Starfleet characters, including the "quiet, suspicious version" of Burnham, as well as the featured science.
+However, he was positive about the greater focus on the Starfleet characters, including the "quiet, suspicious version" of Burnham, as well as the featured science.
 Sepinwall concluded, "I wasn’t sure I wanted to spend a lot of time watching the show Discovery was in its first two hours, despite liking several performances and a lot of the production choices.
 The show it seems to be now is one I’m much more enthusiastic about."
 Zack Handlen of The A.V.
 Club graded the episode an 'A−', calling the change from the prologue disorienting, but feeling that the different nature of the Discovery and its crew was well established.
 Handlen particularly noted the action scene where Burnham quotes from Alice's Adventures in Wonderland, finding it "utterly unexpected, and it hooked me good."

 Reviewing for The New York Times, Sopan Deb found the episode to be convoluted and gloomy, and felt that many of the characters, especially Burnham, did not work because the audience had not been given time to become affectionate toward them before they started making bold actions.
 Deb did say, "Whatever it is, it isn't boring.
 It has action and strong casting", specifically highlighting Isaacs as Lorca and Goldsman's direction of the horror scenes.